Apr 22, 2021

 - Portfolios.
 Displaying your skills and strengths can greatly improve your online presence and visibility.
 Furthermore, online portfolios can give you the advantage in job interviews, competitions, and business deals.

-Once you have a clear goal in mind, picking the right hosting and website building platform will be much easier.
+Once you have a clear goal in mind, picking the right hosting and website building platform will be easier.

-Step 2: Register a Domain Name
+2. Register a Domain Name

 Before you make a website, you’ll need to come up with a catchy name.